 Acknowledgements Include a brief statement that thanks, in non-effusive terms, those who have provided assistance (following peer review this should normally include acknowledgement of reviewers), and details of all sources of financial support, for all authors, with grant numbers if relevant.
 If there was no specific funding, provide the following statement: ‘This research received no specific grant from any funding agency, or commercial or not-for-profit sectors’.

 Conflicts of interest Provide details of all known financial, professional or personal relationships with the potential to bias the work.
 Where no known conflicts of interest exist, state ‘None’.

 Ethical standards All research and writing submitted to Oryx must comply with the journal’s ethical standards.
-Please include a statement to this effect and, if the research involved human subjects, experimentation with animals and/or collection of specimens, provide details of the ethical clearance(s) received.
+It is mandatory to include a statement to this effect, no matter what type of research is being reported (i.e. This research abided by the Oryx guidelines on ethical standards).
+If the research involved human subjects (e.g. interviews), experimentation with animals and/or collection of specimens, it is mandatory to provide details of the ethical clearance(s) received.